Create and manage Load Balancer

 HTTP Keep-alive is an option to reuse the existing connection when you wish to maintain the alive connection for a period of time and request connection again.

-The following describes how to edit the HTTP Keep-alive setting.
+To edit the HTTP Keep-alive setting:

 2. Click the Load Balancer to edit the setting.